surajwate/pyside6-exercises/notes2.md

 ### QLineEdit

 The QLineEdit widget is a simple single-line text editing box, into which users can type input.

 ### QSpinBox and QDoubleSpinBox

 **QSpinBox** provides a small numerical input box with arrows to increase and decrease the value. **QSpinBox** supports integers while the realted widget **QDoubleSpinBox** supports floats.

-## QSlider
+### QSlider

 QSlider provides a slide-bar widget, which functions internally much like a QDoubleSpinBox.
 Rather than display the current value numerically, it is represented by the position of the slider handle along the length of the widget.

 There is an .sliderMoved signal that is triggered whenever the slider moves position and a .sliderPressed signal that emits whenever the slider is clicked.

+### QDial

+The QDial is a rotatable widget that functions just like the slider, but appears as an analogue dial.

+## Layouts